The White House faces many questions about Biden's health and medical history. Here are some answers

 The White House spokesperson repeated the phrase “three times” in 17 instances during the Monday briefing.
 She stressed that all three meetings with a neurologist were tied to the president’s annual physical exams.
 But Jean-Pierre declined to say where Biden had seen the neurologist — whether the visits were at Walter Reed National Military Medical Center or elsewhere.
 “I don’t have anything to state as to location,” she said.

+Have Biden’s physical exams found signs of Parkinson’s or other neurological diseases?

-Not according to the most recent doctor's letter, issued in February after Biden's last physical.
-Jean-Pierre cited that document Monday in response to reporters' questions.
+Not according to the report of the president’s most recent physical, issued in February.
+Jean-Pierre cited that document Monday in response to reporters’ questions.

 Visitor logs show that Dr. Kevin Cannard, a neurologist who has conducted research into Parkinson’s, went to the White House eight times between July 2023 and this past March.